g-troiani/Finance/README.md

 ## Building the project requirements

-To generate or update the dependency requirements for your project, run:
+To generate or update the dependency requirements for the project, run:

 ```
 kedro build-reqs